 Via the Front End Calendar

 Access the calendar at https://calendar.law.upenn.edu.
 If you are not already logged in (you don’t see the LiveWhale toolbar at the top of the page,) click the login link in the page footer.
-To add a new event, click the add new event button.
+To add a new event, click the Submit an Event link.

 To edit an existing event (that you or someone in your group created), locate the event on the calendar and click to view the event details.
 You will see an “Edit this event” button below the event details.
 (Note: you need to be logged into the CMS to see this.
 If you do not see the option, click the login link in the page footer.)

 Add New Event Form

 Below is a breakdown of the fields in the New Event Form